MSLNZ/msl-equipment/docs/validate.md

 ### Command alias

 You may also want to create a command alias, since the executable name `msl-equipment-validate` is rather long.
-The following assigns an alias `check` for the `msl-equipment-validate` executable.
+The following assigns an alias `check` for the `msl-equipment-validate` executable, but you should pick an alias that you prefer.

 === "Unix"
     Add the following to your `.bashrc` (or `.zshrc`) file